cognitedata/neat/docs/terminology/dmsrules.md

 ## Properties

 ### Connection
-Connection are used to specify how nodes are connected.
+Connections are used to specify how nodes are connected.
 When implementing a connection, you have two options:

-* Direct relation - This is cheap in terms of storage and query time.
+* Direct relation—This is cheap in terms of storage and query time.
-* Edge connection - This is more flexible, but more expensive in terms of storage and query time.
+* Edge connection—This is more flexible, but more expensive in terms of storage and query time.

 To get more details on the difference between the two, see the [see the data modeling documentation](https://docs.cognite.com/cdf/dm/dm_concepts/dm_spaces_instances#direct-relations-vs-edges).